ICR-analysis/ICR-analysis.github.io/about.md

 permalink: /about/
 ---

-This blog is designed to support image analysis at the Institute of Cancer Research (predominantly fluroescence microscopy).
+This blog is designed to support image analysis at the Institute of Cancer Research (predominantly fluorescence microscopy).
 The main aims are:

 * To provide a central repository to share best practices, and to standardise image analysis across the ICR where possible.
 * To allow sharing of resources (pipelines, scripts etc).